LaunchCodeEducation/web-fundamentals/studios/github/README.md

 }
 ```

-<aside class="aside-note" markdown="1">The unix `cat` command prints the contents of one or more file, con-`cat`-enated together.
-For short files, it's faster than firing up `less` or an editor.</aside>

 <br/>
 Now make more changes but let Player 1 push up first so Player 2 can practice resolving the merge conflict.

-If you have extra time, feel free to add more to your story.
+Merge conflicts are a part of developing in a team.
+Resolve them carefully, so that they don't cause bugs in your code.

-(Optional) Share your story in the `#fireside-story` channel on Slack, and see what others have created!
+*Optional*: share your story in the `#fireside-story` channel on Slack, and see what others have created!

 ### Resources